PRESERVING CAPE HERITAGE AND CULTURE THROUGH EXPLORING VISUAL ARTS AND EDUCATION

 DIRECTORS

 At the heart of every successful nonprofit lies a Board of Directors committed to implementing best practice policies and procedures.
 These policies play a crucial role in ensuring the Board stays informed about the organization's progress, promotes accountability, and aids in making decisions that benefit the organization.
-As policies represent one of the many layers of regulations that govern a nonprofit. the absence of well-defined policies and procedures can lead to inconsistencies in operations, which can hinder teamwork, productivity, and efficiency.
+As policies represent one of the many layers of regulations that govern a nonprofit, the absence of well-defined policies and procedures can lead to inconsistencies in operations, which can hinder teamwork, productivity, and efficiency.
 It is essential for the organization to focus on developing these frameworks to ensure satisfaction and maintain trust among stakeholders.

 Discover